n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.chainllm.md

 ## Node parameters

 ### Prompt

-This is the prompt that the model will use.
+This is the prompt that the model uses.
+For example:

 ```
 Tell me a joke about {{ $json.input }}